aspose-slides/Aspose.Slides-Documentation/java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 To set the data range for a chart, do this:

-- Open an instance of the [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class containing the chart.
+1. Instantiate a [Presentation](https://apireference.aspose.com/slides/java/com.aspose.slides/Presentation) class that represents the presentation containing the chart.
-- Obtain the reference of a slide by using its Index.
+2. Get a slide's reference through its index.
-- Traverse through all shapes to find the desired chart.
+3. Traverse through all shapes to find the desired chart.
-- Access the chart data and set the range.
+4. Access the chart data and set the range.
-- Save the modified presentation as a PPTX file.
+5. Save the modified presentation as a PPTX file.

-Code sample used to set data range for a chart:
+This Java code shows you how to set the data range for a chart:

 ```java
 Presentation pres = new Presentation();